HillaryDanan/HillaryDanan/README.md

 Empirical measurement of cognitive architectures provides data for understanding AI behavior patterns.
 The metacognitive analysis reveals how models conceptualize their own processing.

 ### For Neuroscience-AI Collaboration
-These frameworks bridge resting-state fMRI methods with AI analysis, enabling novel investigations into machine consciousness and self-awareness.
+These frameworks bridge task-based and resting-state fMRI methods with AI analysis, enabling novel investigations into machine consciousness and self-awareness.

 ### For Model Development
 Understanding architectural diversity informs the design of more robust, interpretable AI systems with measurable cognitive profiles.